Wuadin/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ## AlphABET
 Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.

+## When I was having that alphabet soup, I never thought that it would pay off
+Write a program that prints the alphabet in lowercase, followed by a new line.